 Color Rendering & Contrast

-On thing I really love about the Fujifilm 14mm f2.8 is how the colors pop.
-It produces very warm and vibrant colors with beautiful contrast that don’t need much work.
-It also has some really nice micro-contrast as you can see in the B&W brick wall above, but also in this photo where I didn’t really do much in post processing.
+One thing I really love about the Fujifilm 14mm f2.8 is how the colors pop.
+It produces warm, vibrant colors with beautiful contrast that doesn’t need much work.
+It also has some really nice micro-contrast, as you can see in the B&W brick wall above and also in this photo, where I didn’t really do much in post-processing.

 Fujifilm 14mm F2.8 | Mechanical Characteristics